TaroEld/mod_dev_console/docs/README.md

 Finally, print statements by the game engine(s) (`::logInfo`, `::logWarning`, `::logError`, `console.error`) are also printed to the console.\
 In JS, objects can generally be printed rather easily, either directly or by using `JSON.stringify`.
 For SQ, you can use the MSU function `::MSU.Log.printData` to print tables and such.

+## Debug Keybinds
+I've included a number of useful debug keybinds.
+They've been lifted from the unused ingame debug module, respectively the Debug Mod by VilainJoueur.\
+Debug Keybinds are disabled by default.
+They can be enabled by toggling the `Enable debug keybinds` setting.\
+To get a list of available keybinds, check the Mod Settings.

+## Element Inspector
+I've added a HTML element inpector based on a suggestion/idea by KFox#2537.
+This allows you to look at elements below the cursor to see details such as the type, classes, and styling.
+#### States
+At this time it has 4 states, which can be toggled via ctrl+i (modsetting keybind):
+- None: Disabled
+- Simple: Type, Class
+- Border: Simple plus renders a border around the current element
+- Full: Adds CSS styling
+The default state can be set via modsetting.
+#### Node Level
+Often, it's useful to be able to look at an element that is below the current one.
+This is the `Node Level` value.
+The Node Level can be changed via `ctrl` + `up` | `down`. (modsetting keybind).

 ## Utility Functions

 #### `::reloadCSS(_path = null)` and `::reloadJS(_path = null)`